• Skip to primary navigation

 • Milk – If you need milk to help thin out the glaze you can add a little at a time.

-• Chopped Pecans – If you want some crunch consider chopped pecans.
+• Chopped Nuts – If you want some crunch add a few chopped pecans or walnuts to the tops after adding the glaze.

 This easy cookie recipe is a classic cookie I have made for years.
 Once you try this recipe, it will become one of your new favorite cookie recipes.